 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
-If you are more than 12 hours late, wait until it is time for your next regular and skip the missed dose.
-You should not use two doses at the same time.
+If it has been more than 12 hours from your last dose, skip the missed dose and take your next dose at the regular time.
+Do not take 2 doses at the same time.

 - If you miss your doses for 2 days or longer, call your doctor.